angeluray/angeluray/README.md

 </div>

 ### <div align="center">I'm Angel Uray, a full-time Full-Stack Software Developer 👨‍💻  Working remotely since 2022🚀</div>

 - 🔭 I’m currently working on [To-Do List App](https://github.com/angeluray/angel-todo-list)

-- 🌱 I’m currently learning Javascript at Microverse
+- 🌱 I’m currently learning JavaScript as part of my Web Development career path at Microverse.

-- 🤝 Looking for collaborate and make strong connections </br> **feel free to reach me out, we could build the next biggest project of the world together.**
+- 🤝 Looking for collaborate and make strong connections</br>feel free to reach me out at **aeucampos@gmail.com** , build great projects with you is the approach!

 - ❓ Ask me about anything related to JavaScript stack and related technologies